FINLAND (Unofficial translation)

 A final decision taken in respect of an opposition shall be recorded in the Patent Register.
 The date of taking the decision is in this connection recorded in the Register, as well as the principal contents of the decision.

-Section 39 (21.3.1997/246) The announcement under the sixth paragraph of Section 25 of the Patents Act concerning a decision taken in respect of an opposition shall contain the serial number and classification of the patent, the title of the invention, the name of the proprietor of the patent and the date of the decision.
+Section 39 (21.3.1997/246) The announcement under section 25 (5) of the Patents Act concerning a decision taken on account of an opposition must comprise the registration number and classification of the patent, the title of the invention, the name of the proprietor of the patent, and the date of the decision.
+(27.10.2011/1097)

 Section 40 Payment of a renewal fee or respite granted for payment of a renewal fee shall be recorded in the Register.

-When a copy of a court decision has been sent to the Patent Office in accordance with Section 70 of the Patents Act, this fact shall be recorded in the Register.
-Once the decision has become final, an entry shall be made in the Register in such a way that the main findings of the case are apparent in the Register.
+When a copy of the decision in a matter has been sent to the Patent Office in accordance with Chapter 4, section 23, of the Act on the Judicial Proceedings at the Market Court (100/2013) or section 66 d of the Patents Act, this fact shall be recorded in the Patent Register.
+Once the decision has become final, an entry shall be made in the Register in such a way that the main content of the decision is apparent.

 Seizure of a patent to cover a debt shall be recorded in the Register when reported.